alwynvanwyk/army-of-agents/README.md

 - Once the new agent session is well prepared, I set up a tasklist in Auggie and ask the agent to "Review the tasklist and break it down into step-by-step tasks.
 Add these tasks to the tasklist and execute the tasks one-by-one until finished.
 Pause to ask me clarifying questions at any time."
 Today, I hope to have 4 agents running - how to keep up with all of their questions and to review what they deliver?! :)

 End of day git bliss!
 When my 4 agents have pushed to remote, written up the current state, and saved the tasklist.
 <img width="3456" height="2234" alt="CleanShot 2025-09-03 at 17 38 34@2x" src="https://github.com/user-attachments/assets/1d19c530-4338-4852-b4e2-1dbd5520d535" />

+Also, a good way to describe what I do; involved with "social purpose organisations".

 ---